 Having been diagnosed as autistic in 2015, Sarah is keen to promote understanding of and respect for neurodiversity.
-She co-founded and currently co-ordinates the (Unofficial) Autistic Staff Peer Support Group and is a Co-Chair and Secretary of the University Staff Disability Network, and a member of the Dignity at Work Network.
+She co-founded the (Unofficial) Autistic Staff Peer Support Group and is Secretary to the University Disability Staff Network.

-She is External Examiner for the Social Sciences programme at the University of York’s Lifelong Learning Centre, and for Foundation Years and open access provision at the University of Edinburgh.
-She has acted as external validator for new foundation years at Newman University (2017) and Swansea (2018) and for a comprehensive curriculum review at Durham (2020).
+Sarah is External Examiner for Foundation Years and open access provision at the University of Edinburgh, and for the Lifelong Learning Centre at the University of Leeds.
+She has acted as external expert for the validation of new foundation years at Newman , Swansea and Bournemouth Universities, and for a comprehensive curriculum review at Durham.

 - ‘The Class Politics of Foundation Years’ Journal of the Foundation Year Network Vol. 3, December 2020